 Boehner has been involved in all aspects of the program, including shooting, guard play, scouting and recruiting.
 She came to Tusculum after a stint on the staff at Goldey-Beacom College in Wilmington, Delaware.

 A native of Gettysburg, Pennsylvania, Boehner was the third all-time leading scorer at Gettysburg High School with 1,382 points and led the Warriors to three appearances in both the district and state tournaments.
 She then attended Bloomsburg University as a freshman, earning PSAC East Freshman of the Year honors in 2014-15 and making a team-high 44 three-pointers as the Huskies captured the division championship.

 Boehner then transferred to West Chester University, where she was part of two PSAC East championship teams and was named first-team All-PSAC East as a senior after averaging 13.5 points per game for the Golden Rams in 2017-18.
 Boehner is the all-time leader in free-throw percentage at West Chester (.843) and is among the top 10 in school history in three-pointers made (115) and three-point percentage (.345).

-A highlight of her college experience included being one of 62 female student-athletes across all major divisions to be named to the 2018 WBCA "So You Want To Be A Coach" program, held at the NCAA Division I Women's Basketball Final Four.
+During her senior season, Boehner was one of 62 female student-athletes across all major divisions to be named to the 2018 WBCA "So You Want To Be A Coach" program, held at the NCAA Division I Women's Final Four.

-Boehner also was an AAU assistant coach for the York Thunder from 2014-17.
-All five starters were recruited and are pursuing collegiate basketball careers, including at the Division I level.
+Boehner also was an AAU assistant coach for the York Thunder from 2014 to 2017.
+All five starters were recruited and pursued collegiate basketball careers, including at the Division I level.